-- 3.4.2 ST1 sets out the fundamental principles that will guide development management in the Borough, in a way that achieves the Objectives and ultimately the Vision set out in Chapter 2.
-All development proposals will be judged against these principles and the Policies set out in this Core Strategy and the accompanying Development Management Policies DPD. - 3.4.3 Most of these principles are a local expression of national policies that are a requirement on all planning authorities particularly the key themes laid out in the Government's planning policy statement on sustainable development (PPS1)National Planning Policy Framework.
+- 3.4.2 ST1 sets out the fundamental principles that will guide development management in the Borough, in a way that achieves the Objectives and ultimately the Vision set out earlier in this chapter.
+All development proposals will be judged against these principles and the Policies set out in this Core Strategy and the accompanying Development Management Policies DPD. - 3.4.3 Most of these principles are a local expression of national policies that are a requirement on all planning authorities particularly the key themes laid out in the Government's National Planning Policy Framework.
 The themed policies in later chapters of this document build on these principles and in doing so demonstrate how the Council intends to ensure that they are reflected in all development in Copeland during the plan period.